blockapps/blockapps-rest/README.md

 The BlockApps Node.js library for BlockApps's 3 API's

 ## Why BlockApps-Rest?
 Have you ever worked directly with uploading Solidity contracts and interacting with their abi?
 If so, did you ever wonder why things had to be so complicated?
-If blockchain is really the future and ethereum one its primary ecosystems, there's got to be a simpler way of doing things.
+If blockchain is really the future and Ethereum one of its primary ecosystems, there's got to be a simpler way of doing things.
 This is where the BlockApps tool suite steps in, and in particular BlockApps-Rest.
 BlockApps-Rest is an extremely lightweight, high-level javascript wrapper around the `strato-api`, `bloc-server`, and `cirrus` services which enables rapid development of front end applications.
 (Note: we presume you already have instances running these required services.)

 ## Contents
   1. [Configuration](#Configuration)